SYSC-4907-Group-51/backend/visualize/README.md

 Case                                              | Status Code      | Body
 --------------------------------------------------|------------------|-------------------------------------------
 Unauthorized                                      | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`
-The length of the permission array is less than 5 | 400 BAD REQUEST  | `{"details": "permissions must be 5 in length"}` The permission array cotains 5 `false`s           | 400 BAD REQUEST  | `{"details": "cannot create a key without permissions"}`
+The length of the permission array is less than 5 | 400 BAD REQUEST  | `{"detail": "permissions must be 5 in length"}` The permission array cotains 5 `false`s           | 400 BAD REQUEST  | `{"detail": "cannot create a key without permissions"}`
-The permission array cotains non-boolean          | 400 BAD REQUEST  | `{"details": "permissions must be boolean"}` User has not yet authorized their Fitbit account  | 403 FORBIDDEN    | `{"details": "user profile does not exist"}` User has not tracker data                         | 403 FORBIDDEN    | `{"details": "user sync status does not exist"}` User has reached maximum allowable key limit      | 403 FORBIDDEN    | `{"details": "Maximum allowable key limit is reached", "limit": <integer>}`
+The permission array cotains non-boolean          | 400 BAD REQUEST  | `{"detail": "permissions must be boolean"}` User has not yet authorized their Fitbit account  | 403 FORBIDDEN    | `{"detail": "user profile does not exist"}` User has not tracker data                         | 403 FORBIDDEN    | `{"detail": "user sync status does not exist"}` User has reached maximum allowable key limit      | 403 FORBIDDEN    | `{"detail": "Maximum allowable key limit is reached", "limit": <integer>}`

 ## /show-keys